dankuck/dankuck.github.io/_posts/2017-04-29-identifiers.md

     If anything happens, Desmond will be my constant.
 </div>

 There is a middle-ground.
 For these structures that are tag-like but have baggage and might need to change their names, the best identifier is a slug.

-That's a string identifier, usually with hyphens instead of spaces, based on the name of the item.
-It's easy to see and it doesn't change, even if the name does.
+A slug is a string identifier based on the name of the item. `this-is-an-example`.
+It's easy to read and it doesn't change, even if the name does.

 A slug doesn't make sense for real tags.
-They can just use their names.
+They are their names.

 A slug might not make sense for a post.
 Maybe a regular integer id makes sense there.